 Women’s Health – Chronic Pelvic Pain, Endometriosis?

 Pelvic pain can be mild or severe and can make your pelvic area feel tender.
 Generally, pelvic pain is quite common in women and is usually caused by menstrual cramps, ovulation, or gastrointestinal problem such as food intolerance.
-However, there are times when pain in the pelvis is caused by something more serious.

 If you are experiencing long-term pelvic pain, you should try and see your General Practitioner (GP) as soon as possible.
 However, sometimes this isn’t possible with heavy workloads and kids to take care of, but that doesn’t mean you should ignore your symptoms because the chances are, they won’t be going away any time soon.